savio1-domi/savio1-domi/README.md

 ___

 - I'm a full-stack engineer proficient in both front-end and back-end<br>
-- I'm from Kenya Busia but now living in Nairobi the city under the sun <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0/css/all.min.css" integrity="sha512-ZH+VF8CgOqrJrWgf72ZJSyDT4Zc0v5Jew7dDxM3zumR+7gNvDLlypUq66P2RSgUkoxc4TgH5eFb9Pou8F3li6eA==" crossorigin="anonymous" referrerpolicy="no-referrer" />`GMT+3`
+- I'm from Kenya Busia but now living in Nairobi the city under the sun `GMT+3`

 ### ⚡ Quick Facts